itswadesh/anne-docs/admin-user-manual.md

 **To search customers**

-- From your Anne admin panel, go to Customers.
+- In sidebar, go to Customers.
 - Search for a full name or email address.

 <center><img src="./anne/excel-and-search.png"></center>